ryanznie/quant-MC-methods/README.md

 ## Version II (06/2022)

-Data is imported via the yfinance library.
+Data is now imported via the yfinance library.
 To install the library, use *!pip install yfinance* in your notebook or terminal.
 Please refer to https://pypi.org/project/yfinance/ for any questions or concerns.

+Simulation functions can now also take in arguments for beginning and ending time of historical prices.

 ## Version I (05/2022)